OPS-E2E-PPE/VBA-Docs/api/Access.BoundObjectFrame.BeforeUpdate-event.md

 > [!NOTE]
 > To perform simple validations, or more complex validations such as requiring a value in a field or validating more than one control on a form, you can use the **ValidationRule** property for controls and the **ValidationRule** and **Required** properties for fields and records in tables.

-A run-time error will occur if you attempt to modify the data contained in the control that fired the **BeforeUpdate** event in the event's procedure.
+A run-time error occurs if you attempt to modify the data contained in the control that fired the **BeforeUpdate** event in the event's procedure.

 ## Example